- Alexander Burn Center

 Not all vegetarians are the same, meaning a vegetarian diet, as Dr. Dickens cautioned, does not always mean a healthy diet.
 However, according to a recent study, vegetarians have higher intake amounts of fiber, thiamin, riboflavin, folate, calcium, magnesium, potassium, iron, and vitamins A, C, and E than nonvegetarians.
 Specific to wound care, lower levels of fatty acids, vitamin B-12 and vitamin D need to be addressed to assist with treatment.

-Fatty Acids – Vegetarians who do not eat fish or eggs can be low in the omega-3 fatty acids eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
+Fatty Acids – Because vegetarians do not eat fish and some may not eat eggs, vegetariansas can be low in the omega-3 fatty acids eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
 It is recommended vegetarians incorporate alpha-linolenic acid, an essential omega-3 fatty acid, into their diet.
 Sources of ALA include walnuts, flaxseed oil and canola oil.

 Vitamin B-12 – Found natural only in animal products, vitamin B-12 aids in peripheral nerve function.
 Vegetarians are encouraged to add fortified foods such as soy and rice milk beverages and fortified breakfast cereals to their diet